EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

 Rather than an authorative overview of set networks (which I have neither the time nor expertise to write), the reader should consider this a basic introduction to the conectps and a guide to implementing such networks in a practical setting.
 For more details overviews and explanations, I encourage readers to go and read the various papers referred to in this post.

 Throughout this post I'll be including code snippets (in my preferred combination of python/tensorflow) demonstrating how various building blocks can be implemented.
-Sometime in the future, I hope to accompany this with some example esperimental code (in the meantime, [this poorly documented repository](https://github.com/EndingCredits/EmbeddingNetwork) can be reffered to in case of emergency).
+Sometime in the future, I hope to accompany this with some example esperimental code (in the meantime, [this poorly documented repository](https://github.com/EndingCredits/EmbeddingNetwork) can be referred to in an emergency).
 I'll also be including some of my own notes, both practical and theoretical.
 These can be found in the grey textboxes.

 <!-- Table of contents
        In the first couple of sections I will present what I consider to be the core deep set network, which is the basis of most (but not all) approaches.